flschr/mbplugin-maps/README.md

 - Set the default zoom level (used if no zoom value is set in the shortcode).
 - Provide an optional static preview style (Geoapify theme).
 - Provide the Geoapify API key that is required for static previews.
-- Customize the text shown on the “Show interactive map” button.

 Static previews are now powered exclusively by [Geoapify](https://www.geoapify.com/).
 Configure your desired map theme and provide a valid Geoapify API key to ensure the preview image can be loaded successfully.